juansiliezar/Car-Sales-Data-Explorer/README.md

 # Car Sales Data Explorer
-*A dynamic web application for interactive analysis and visualization of car sales advertisements data.*
+*A dynamic web application for interactive analysis and visualization of used car sales inventory data.*

 ### Introduction
 The Car Sales Data Explorer is a Python-based web application utilizing Streamlit, designed to interactively visualize and analyze data.
 The application fetches data from a publicly accessible Google Sheet or, as a fallback, from a local dataset in the project directory.
 It leverages Plotly for interactive visualizations, and Render for cloud deployment.